Jordanbarker/jordanbarker.github.io/marathon.md

 ### Data

-I used deep research from Perplexity and ChatGPT to gather articles and papers on various running topics that I found interesting while training, such as "What is the ideal running cadence?" or "Are warmups and cooldowns important?"
-I reviewed the results myself to verify accuracy by looking at what cohorts were studied, how many participants, and if the findings had been replicated in other studies.
+I used deep research from Perplexity and ChatGPT to gather articles and papers on various running topics that I found interesting while training, such as "What are the biggest predictors of marathon performance?" or "Are warmups and cooldowns important?"
+I reviewed the results by looking at things such as what cohorts were studied, how many participants, and if the findings had been replicated in other studies.
 After review, the notes were added as context for the coach.
 This knowledge base served as the primer for the LLM to give it the latest relevant information.
-Ideally, this process would be continously updating as need data came out, but that is a future problem to solve.
+Ideally, this knowledge would be continously updating as new research and data came out, but that is a future problem to solve.

 Next, I used [garth](https://github.com/matin/garth) to pull my latest running data from Garmin.
 Below is an example of what information is gathered about my training status.